microsoft/api-guidelines/graph/GuidelinesGraph.md

 1. Specify errors.

 When creating your API contract, you define resources based on the domain model supporting your service and identify interactions based on user scenarios.
 Good API design goes beyond modeling the current state of resources.
 It's important to plan ahead how the API evolves; to do this, it's essential to understand and document your user scenarios as the foundation of the API design.
-There's no one-to-one correspondence between domain model elements and API resources because you should simplify your customer facing APIs for better usability and to obfuscate implementation details.
+There's no one-to-one correspondence between domain model elements and API resources because you SHOULD simplify your customer facing APIs for better usability and to obfuscate implementation details.

 We recommend creating a simple resource diagram like the following to show resources and their relationships and make it easier to reason about modeling choices and the shape of your API.